 The USA is the only country in the Americas to carry out executions.
-The last time another country in that region conducted an execution was St Kitts and Nevis, which executed one person in 2008.8 Even the USA presents a varied picture on the death penalty: of the 32 US states which still retain the death penalty (Maryland was the 18th state to abolish the death penalty, on 2 May 2013), only nine states carried out executions in 2013.[°] Of those nine states, Texas, Florida and Oklahoma carried out 29 of the 39 executions (74 per cent).9
+The last time another country in that region conducted an execution was St Kitts and Nevis, which executed one person in 2008.8 Even the USA presents a varied picture on the death penalty: of the 32 US states which still retain the death penalty (Maryland was the 18th state to abolish the death penalty, on 2 May 2013), only five states carried out executions in 2016.
+Of those five states, Texas and Georgia carried out 16 of the 20 executions (80 per cent).9

 Few countries in Africa now conduct executions.
-In 2013, only five countries in sub-Saharan Africa carried out executions: Botswana (1), Nigeria (4), Somalia (at least 34), South Sudan (at least 4) and Sudan (at least 21).10
+In 2015, only four countries in sub-Saharan Africa carried out executions: Chad (10), Somalia (at least 25), South Sudan (at least 5) and Sudan (3).10

-The Caribbean remained free of executions in 2013; only five of the 53 member states of the Commonwealth of Nations carried out executions in 2013; and three of the 10 member states of the Association of Southeast Asian Nations executed in 2013.11
+The Caribbean remained free of executions in 2015; only five of the then 53 member states of the Commonwealth of Nations carried out executions in 2015; and four of the 10 member states of the Association of Southeast Asian Nations executed in 2015.11